ddotta/tablexlsx/README.md

 The goal is to get an API that is as simple as possible to use. **It's intended to meet the needs of users who want to create clean, well-documented xlsx files (with a title and footnotes)**.

 The package will be improved over time and will include new features based on the needs expressed by users.
 To do so, feel free to open an issue [here](https://github.com/ddotta/tablexlsx/issues).

+## Advantages

 Some advantages of using this package :